Best Electric Skateboard of 2021

 This metric encompassed how each board felt, in both ideal and difficult conditions.
 We evaluated the comfort of each board, as well as which models we were drawn to over and over again, that possessed that certain je ne sais quoi.
 We also assessed how each board fared in the face of adversity — how it handled traversing bumpy terrain and if it could successfully clear unexpected cracks in the road.

-We had a tie for the top scoring position in this metric, with the Boosted Board Plus, the Onewheel Pint, and the Onewheel+ XR all earning a well-deserved 7 out of 10.
+We had a tie for the top scoring position in this metric, with the Onewheel Pint, the Backfire G2, and the Onewheel+ XR all earning a well-deserved 7 out of 10.

 The Onewheel+ XR and the Onewheel Pint aren't quite as comfortable to ride for longer periods as a traditional 4-wheel skateboard, but we found we were drawn to this pair over and over again — almost as much as the above board — simply because they are so much fun to ride.

-While the self-balancing models aren't as comfortable to ride as the Boosted Board Plus, their performance at traversing bumpy terrain and handling unexpected cracks is unparalleled.
+While the self-balancing models aren't as comfortable to ride as the Backfire G2`, their performance at traversing bumpy terrain and handling unexpected cracks is unparalleled.
 Unsurprising, as it's easy to see that boards designed for traveling over mud, grass, sand, and snow should easily handle some rough spots on the asphalt.
 Either of these boards would be our first choice if we knew we were going to be riding over less than perfect pavement.

 The Teamgee H5 has a jarring and unpleasant ride when going over bad pavement, so we weren't particularly drawn to it unless we knew we were going to be going over smooth roads.
 However, it is comfortable enough that we didn't hate riding it for longer periods, provided the road was smooth.